Parents & Carer Guide

 Helping your child at home

-Helping your child to get organised will ease anxiety about school and give him or her a better chance to succeed.
+Helping your child to get organised will ease anxiety about school and give them a better chance to succeed.

 - Encourage your child to put up a copy of the school timetable at home.

-- Encourage your child to pack his/her bag the night before, making sure that the correct kit and equipment needed for school are included.
+- Encourage your child to pack thier bag the night before, making sure that the correct kit and equipment needed for school are included.

 - Check your child’s planner each night.
 If you do this you will be aware of what homework has to be done and you will be able to check for messages from staff.